Zin-ful/streamer/README.md

  Supported formats are .mp4, and .mkv

- You are free to edit the index.html page however do not change the order of the <form></form> section.
+ You are free to edit the index.html page however do not change the order of the form section.
 The order of http arguments are: 1. search 2. choice 3. sort
  The server expects their related ID and order to match whats specified in the code.
 So with that being said, change anything except for the content within the form tags for stability.